-4.3 Flight Guidance System
+4.3.
+Flight Guidance System

-Our final example is a model of an aircraft flight guidance system developed by Rockwell Collins under contract to NASA to support experiments such as this [HRV+03].
+Our final example is a model of an aircraft flight guidance system developed by Rockwell Collins under contract to NASA for the purpose of aiding experiments such as this [14].
 The models were originally developed in RSML; we used SAL versions kindly provided by Jimin Gao of the University of Minnesota who is developing an RSML to SAL translator.
-The largest of the examples is ToyFGS05_Left, which has over 490 state variables.
+The largest of the examples is ToyFGS05_Left, which has 576 state variables and requires 1,152 BDD variables for symbolic model checking.
 The SAL version of this specification is not instrumented with trap variables for coverage, but the model does contain 369 Boolean variables.
-Many of these have names ending in Undefined or Random and seem to be present for error detection and not intended to become activated.
-The remaining variables number 185; purely as an exercise to assess scaling effects, we generated a test suite to drive as many as possible of these Boolean variables into the TRUE state using the following commands.
+We conjecture that for the purposes of measuring performance and scaling effects, generating tests to drive these variables to TRUE will be an effective experiment.
+Many of the Boolean variables have names ending in Undefined or Random and seem to be present for error detection and not intended to become activated.
+We eliminated these and targeted the remaining 185 variables.
+In less than five minutes, our script succeeded in building a single test case of length 44 that takes all but two of the Boolean state variables to TRUE (we separately verified that those two variables are invariantly FALSE).
+Slicing is fairly effective in this example as the model checking problem is reduced from 576 Boolean variables at the start to 421 at the end, and the overall time taken is halved when slicing is used.